laher/doke/README.md

    doke
 ```

 This creates a file called Dockerfile.doke, which doke will use to execute your make tasks.
-It's super minimal, your make tasks will fail (for now)
+It's super minimal, your make tasks will fail (for now).

  * Edit `Dockerfile.doke`

-If you're happy to use `alpine`, you can get a long way with more dependencies - `RUN apk add ...`
+If you're happy to use `alpine`, you can get a long way with more dependencies - `RUN apk add ...`.

-Otherwise, you can start FROM any image (e.g. `ubuntu`), as long as you remember to install `make` and any other build deps
+Otherwise, you can start FROM any image (e.g. `ubuntu`), as long as you remember to install `make` and any other build dependencies.

+_Notice how doke's own [Dockerfile.doke](Dockerfile.doke) uses golang:alpine instead of straight alpine._

  * Now run `doke` instead of `make`